Mu-L/YouTubeTweak/FUNCTIONS.md

 ### Compatibility Warning

-When subtitle translation or video ad blocking is enabled, the General page displays a warning prompt.
+When subtitle translation, video ad blocking, or Disguise Premium Logo is enabled, the General page displays a warning prompt.

 Reason:

-- These two types of features adjust content while YouTube loads subtitles or ad-related content.
+- These features directly adjust subtitle, advertising, or branding information that YouTube loads into the page.
 - This adjustment may cause page abnormalities because of YouTube redesigns, network issues, or browser restrictions.

 Recommendation:

-- If you encounter problems such as videos failing to play, abnormal subtitles, or abnormal page loading, first disable subtitle translation and video ad blocking for troubleshooting.
+- If you encounter problems such as videos failing to play, abnormal subtitles, abnormal page loading, or payment-related pages for purchasing Premium, joining channel memberships, or sending live-stream donations not working correctly, first disable subtitle translation, video ad blocking, and Disguise Premium Logo for troubleshooting.

 <a name="general-installed"></a>